Process selection criteria

 Selection of the right process route for Full Pressing is based on several criteria, related to both the economics (CAPEX and OPEX analysis, products YIELDS) and the specificity of the products (CAKE and OIL).

-The key market reason to select Hot Single stage full pressing is to produce, at lower operating cost, a high-quality cake, with high RUP (Rumen Undegradable Protein) content, especially suitable for cattle feeding.
+The key market reason to select Hot Single stage full pressing is to produce, at lower operating cost, a high-quality cake, with relatively high RUP (Rumen Undegradable Protein) content.
+The process can be used for all oil extraction applications, but the cake will be particularly suitable when used for cattle feed.
 The RUP, or by-pass protein, are not digested by rumen bacteria and are, therefore, available for further digestion and absorption by the animal small intestine.
 It is of utmost importance for dairy cow milk productivity.

 Other selection criteria are:

-OPEX Saving: due to cooking stage, the Hot Single Stage Full Pressing has a relatively high consumption of steam.
-It is however less energy demanding than Hot Double Stage Full Pressing, giving some OPEX savings based on steam and power consumption.
+OPEX Saving: due to cooking stage, the Hot Single Stage Full Pressing does have a consumption of steam.
+However, it is less energy demanding than Hot Double Stage Full Pressing, giving some OPEX savings based on steam and power consumption.

 The seed from storage may contain up to 2% foreign material.
 The purpose of the cleaning process is to remove as much of foreign material as possible.
 An optional weighing process can be foreseen to get an accurate inventory of the material being sent through the seed preparation process.

-Cake cooling is requested to removing heat from the cake coming out from the press.
-It is achieved through convective and evaporative cooling via fully counter-current air flow through the cake layer.
-After the Cake Cooler, the cooled cake has a temperature within the range of 20 to 40°C (68 - 104ºF), and a moisture contains below 3%.
+ing through the cake layer on a fully counter-current flow.
+After the Cake Cooler, the cooled cake has a temperature within the range of 20 to 40°C (68 - 104F), and a moisture contains below 3%.